rahulyadav97185966/liveness-probes-kubernetes/README.md

 # liveness-probes-kubernetes
-  this repository contains an example explanation of the use of probes specially liveness probes.
+  this repository contains an example explanation of the use of probes specially liveness probes. <br>
   Official Doc : https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/

 # what is Probes in kubernetes and Why we use it in production level Scenario.